 We’re now very close to Christmas.
-The days have gotten shorter, and many of us may be feeling the effects such as low moods or energy.
+The days have gotten shorter and the dark nights are creeping in.
+Many of us may be feeling the effects such as low moods or energy.
 We’re almost through the first semester school year, and the routines can become tiring for both parents and children.
 We start to look ahead with anticipation to the Christmas break, but Christmas can often be a time of stress for many of us.
 We might be worrying about how to cope with the extra financial pressure; it might highlight some stresses and strains in our family relationships; we might create pressure on ourselves for everything to be perfect (the surest way to start a family argument!)

 So, during this in-between period, how can we make sure that we mind ourselves and our children?
 Below are some ideas about how to ensure that this time of year is tranquil and safe and a time for connection rather than isolation.